Introduction to the Fascinating World of Mushrooms

 Family of fungi that live at the expense of other living organisms, with a negative effect on the host.

-Family of fungi that live in a symbiotic relationship with plants, forming mycorrhizae at the roots, such as truffles and amanitas.
+Family of fungi that live in symbiotic relationship with plants, forming mycorrhizae at the roots, such as truffles and amanitas.

-The Varieties
+Varieties

 Reishi, shiny ganoderma.

-Hydne Hedgehog, Lion’s Mane, Lion’s Mane.
+Hedgehog Hydnum, Lion’s Mane, Lion's mane.

 Nameko, Pholiota microspora.